ZakaTiwana/network_request/README.md

 }
 ```

+There are order properties and methods you can use to further customize the API Manager extended from `NetworkRequest` such as.
+- `initalizeClient` override it, to inialize a custom `http.Client`.
+- `isRequestHttps` for letting the manager know if this a `http` or `https` connection.
+- `trimJsonLogs`, `enableLog` & `enableCurlLog` for configuring logging.
+- `unautherizedStatusCode` a list of status code which will trigger `tryToReauthenticate`.
+- `encodeBody` & `decodeBody` to add custom logic for encoding request body and/or decoding response result.

+**Note:** Details are mentioned on the method comments.

 ### 2. Defining API Endpoints
+To trigger an API endpoint, we have the method `call` in our `NetworkRequest`.
+`call` takes a `Request` object in which we can define all the endpoint related information. such as what http `method` we are using, whats its `path`, what are the `query` parameters or its `body` if any & how to `decode` its OK response's body.

-After setting up your `NetworkRequest` extension, you can define specific API endpoints using an extension (or any other perfered way such as passing this `MockAPIManger` object to your service class) on your manager class.
+After setting up your `NetworkRequest` extension, you can define specific API endpoints using an extension on your manager class or any other perfered way such as passing this `MockAPIManger` object to your service class.

 ```dart